 There has been a time that I could just make and make, without ever having to pick my brain for inspiration.
 I never seemed to run out of ideas and my stack of work kept growing and growing.
-But since a couple of years times have changed.
 As I ran out of enough space to store all my work, I decided to not make any bulky, sculptural work anymore.
 Instead, I only make flat work, which can be stacked and stored easily that way.

 I discovered the polyester lithography material and invented my own way of using this with lots of ‘collithographies’ as a result.
 But they don’t take up a lot of space.
 However, I did frame a number of them, which need to be stored carefully, as not to scratch the frames.
 So far I’d have used bubble wrap to protect the frames, but this makes the work quite bulky.